wix-incubator/async-flow/README.md

 flow.addTask(new AFTask({func: yourAsyncFunc3}));
 flow.start();

-// a new task can be added to end of flow at every time
+// a new task can be added to the end of flow at every time
-// and in every point od application
+// and in every point of application

 flow.addTask(new AFTask({func: yourAsyncFunc4}));
 ```